twosixlabs/armory/README.md

 3) `armory launch <tf1|tf2|pytorch> --jupyter`.
 Similar to the interactive launch, this will spin up a container for a specific framework, but will instead return the web address of a jupyter lab server where debugging can be performed.
-To close the jupyter server simple run CTRL+C from the terminal where this command was ran.
+To close the jupyter server simply run CTRL+C from the terminal where this command was ran.

 4) `armory exec <tf1|tf2|pytorch> -- <cmd>`.